Dorothea Hayley | Alejandro Ochoa | Manuel Laufer | Jeremy Chaulk

 Raised in Halifax, Nova Scotia, Dr. Paolo Bortolussi has performed throughout Canada and the United States.
 As a specialist in contemporary music, Paolo is the Artistic Director of the Nu:BC Collective, a new music and arts ensemble in residence at the University of British Columbia.
 To date he has premiered over one hundred solo, chamber, and orchestral works.
 Currently principal flutist with the Vancouver Island Symphony, Paolo has appeared as soloist with the VIS, the Albany (NY) Symphony Orchestra and the Canada West Chamber Orchestra.
 In April 2013, Paolo will premiere a newly commissioned flute concerto by Jocelyn Morlock with the Vancouver Island Symphony.
 Paolo co-directs the contemporary players ensemble at the University of British Columbia, and is also on the faculty of Kwantlen Polytechnic University.
 He holds a BMus degree in performance from the University of Ottawa and a Master and Doctoral degree in flute from Indiana University.

-Dorothy Chang, Composer in Residence
+Chris Paul Harman, Composer in Residence